 The salaries are high in Dubai, but the cost of living does its best to compete.
 If you receive free accommodation and get your inbound flight paid for, you’re in a good position.
 Once you confirm your salary, decide on how much you want to bank each month and how much you want to spend.

 Transport in Dubai gives you a glimpse into just how cheap petrol in the Gulf is.
 If you have the budget, you might want to buy or hire your own vehicle.
+You will need an international driving license and be over 21 years old.
 Alternatively, Dubai has an efficient public transport system, including the metro.
 A monthly transport pass costs $86 USD (250 AED), while a one-off journey is $1.40 USD (5 AED).
 Taxis are readily available; on average, a five-mile ride will cost you $8.40 USD (31 AED).